Free skating: Overview

 According to figure skating historian James R. Hines, the Viennese style of figure skating, which developed into the international style adopted by the International Skating Union (ISU), the organization that oversees figure skating, "provides a direct link to modern free skating".
 Free skating, developed when skaters connected individual compulsory figures into a cohesive program, has been a part of international competitions throughout the ISU's history, becoming more important and popular after World War II.
 The free skate, along with compulsory figures, was a segment in competitions until 1973, when the short program was added.
 The first judges' handbook for the free skating program was published by the ISU in 1965.

-American skater Ilia Malinin holds the highest single men's free skating program score of 227.79 points, which he earned at the 2024 World Figure Skating Championships.
+American skater Ilia Malinin holds the highest single men's free skating program score of 238.24 points, which he earned at the 2025–26 Grand Prix Final.
 (Note: After the 2018—2019 season, due to the change in grade of execution scores from -3 to +3 to -5 to +5, all statistics started from zero and all previous scores were listed as "historical".)
 Kamila Valieva from Russia holds the highest single women's free skating score of 185.29 points, which she earned at the 2021 Rostelecom Cup.
-Anastasia Mishina and Aleksandr Galliamov from Russia hold the highest pairs free skating score of 157.46, which they earned at the 2022 European Championships.
+Riku Miura and Ryuichi Kihara from Japan hold the highest pair free skating program score of 158.13 points, which they earned at the 2026 Winter Olympics.